Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/005-multiple-when-steps.md

 ## Required Action
 Look for scenarios that have more than one `When` (or `When ...
 And ...`) steps and inspect them for what they are trying to achieve.
 There are three common ways to resolve this situation:

-1. **Merge Steps**: In the case of multiple "When" steps the most obvious solutin could be merging the implementation into something new.
+1. **Merge Steps**: In the case of multiple "When" steps the most obvious solution could be merging the implementation into something new.
 Consider also merging or replacing multiple "When" steps with a  "Then" step.
 This happens if you storing multiple results or there is something suspicious in your assertion.
 2. **Rearrange Steps**: This is similar to merging steps.
 Ask your self, which steps are describing the action and which of them are preparing or asserting the scenarios.
 3. **Isolate Behaviors:** Create separate scenarios for each distinct behavior.